vishalk1005/Design-Implementation-of-2-Bit-Multiplier-using-Cadence-Tools/README.md

-# Design-Implementation-of-2-Bit-Multiplier-using-Cadence-Tools
+# EX NO.6 Design-Implementation-of-2-Bit-Multiplier-using-Cadence-Tools
-Ex No: 05     Design & Implementation of 2 bit multiplier Using Cadence EDA Tools
+Ex No: 06     Design & Implementation of 2 bit multiplier Using Cadence EDA Tools

 Aim:
 To design and implement a 2-bit multiplier circuit using Cadence EDA tools, simulate its functionality, and to understand its application in digital arithmetic operations.